-New Content Added: To update the content we have added Depression information found at the end of the Table of Contents.
+New Content Added: To update the content we have added Dream & Depression and Solution-Focused Brief Therapy information found at the end of the Table of Contents.

 On this track, we will discuss some of the common consequences of depressed or dysthymic clients’ pathological self-criticism.

 As you know, self-criticism is a common symptom of depression and dysthymia.
 A client diagnosed with depression or dysthymia may experience low self-esteem, guilt, and a feeling of no self-worth.
 His or her ability to evaluate him or herself objectively plummets.
 Feelings of worthlessness or inappropriate guilt may persist most of the day, nearly every day.
 Your depressed client may have unrealistic negative evaluations of his or her worth, and may have guilty preoccupations or ruminations over minor past failings.